 - A 6th and 7th grader (you can have other students come, but only two are official)

-The Roundtable presentation will last approximately 45 minutes and will follow these steps:
+The Gateway will last approximately 45 minutes and will follow these steps:

 - Introduction (5 minutes) Advisor/facilitator will explain the procedure and introduce the panel